vallit-tv/Syntra/N8N_24_7_SETUP.md

 - Not ideal for production
 - Brief downtime during restart (~10 seconds)

-**Note:** Your Flask app needs to reload the `.env` file when the URL changes.
-Consider using a process manager that watches for `.env` changes.
+**Note:** Your app will automatically reload when deployed to Vercel.

 ---